Last updated: June 5, 2023

 Baby soap

-Believe it or not, soaps that leave babies smelling as only babies can smell could cause parents to trigger a positive THC response on a drug test.
+We found this hard to believe, however, soaps that leave babies smelling as only babies can smell could cause their parents to trigger a positive THC response on a drug test.
 We’re quoting the study published in the Journal of Clinical Biochemistry here, “commonly used soap and wash products used for newborn and infant care as potential causes of false positive THC screening results.”

-The study noted the importance of documenting this information due to the fact that a false positive THC result could lead to social services being involved or false allegations of child abuse against the parent.
+The study noted the importance of documenting this information because a false positive THC result could lead to social services being involved or false allegations of child abuse against the parent.

-Employers drug test to ensure they are doing everything possible to provide their employees with a safe work environment.
-They realize that the majority of their employees don’t use drugs and won’t hesitate to work with employees who claim that a positive drug test result is unwarranted.
+Employers do everything possible to provide their employees with a safe work environment.
+Drug testing ensures the workplace is as safe as possible because it’s a means of weeding out the employees who use drugs.
+Of course, they realize that the majority of their employees don’t use drugs and won’t hesitate to work with employees who claim that a positive drug test result is unwarranted.